iggredible/Learn-Vim/ch04_vim_grammar.md

 That's it!

-This is equivalent to saying these English phrases:
+This is like saying these English phrases:

 - *"Eat (verb) a donut (noun)"*
 - *"Kick (verb) a ball (noun)"*